ninabreznik/datdot-statemachines/README.md

 # State machines and general structure for [DatDot](https://github.com/playproject-io/datdot-service)

-To visualize the processes, described as state machines, go to the [XState vizualizer](https://xstate.js.org/viz/)
+To visualize the processes, copy any state machine from the src folder (i.e. encode-hosting-setup-sm) and paste them in the [XState vizualizer](https://xstate.js.org/viz/)

 ## User
   - make account